rsvp/fecon235/README.md

   for science, math, engineering, data analysis.
   It will resolve your headaches due to dependency hell.

-* Docker container: instantly run fully-configured notebooks and programs; start by: `docker pull rsvp/fecon235` -- see our [Docker] image for details.
+* Docker container (optional): instantly run fully-configured programs and interactive notebooks; start by: `docker pull rsvp/fecon235` # see our [Docker] image for details.

 * Updates: for pre-2016 notebooks, please use import style discussed in *docs* README: https://git.io/fecon-intro